Sam-Fishwick/Nvim-config/README.md

 run the ```:checkhealth lazy``` command (lower-case: lazy) and follow any prompts, then run ```:Lazy``` (Pascal-case: Lazy) to update and manage your packages.

+A recent Lazy.vim updated required LuaRocks to be installed.
+To disable this, find ~/AppData/local/nvim-data/lazy/lazy.nvim/lua/lazy/core/config.lua and remove "rockspec" from the pkg.sources section (line ~44)

 To ensure you have the correct LSP/linters/formatters, run the ```:Mason``` command and install as necessary.